We Ignore The USDOJ's Largest National Increase In Violent Crime-Why?

 Source: Violent Criminal Victimization By Race Or Hispanic Origin

-The data below from the Bureau of Justice Statistics provides the rates of victimization per the most recent final report (2022).
+The data below from the Bureau of Justice Statistics provides the rates of criminal victimization per their 2022 final report.

 Violent Victimization By Race And Ethnic Background